BattermanZ/RatioKing/README.md

 # RatioKing

+**I built this app specifically for building up ratio quickly on new private torrent trackers using freeleech torrents** but it can be used for downloading anything via RSS.

-**Automated RSS‑to‑qBittorrent downloader** with three-rule logic, containerised in a lightweight multi-stage distroless Docker image (about 21 MB) for improved security.
+**Automated RSS‑to‑qBittorrent downloader** with three-rule logic, containerised in a lightweight multi-stage **distroless Docker image** (about 21 MB) for improved security.

-Disclaimer: this tool was vibe-coded originally, then hardened for production.
+> **Disclaimer:** this tool was 100% vibe-coded, then hardened for production.
 It only makes outbound calls (RSS + qBittorrent WebAPI) and does not require any open inbound ports.

 ---